-Energy consumption in TajikistanThe most important measure in the energy balance of Tajikistan is the total consumption of
+Energy consumption in TajikistanThe most important figure in the energy balance of Tajikistan is the total consumption of

-12.96 bn kWhof electric energy per year.
-Per capita this is an average of 1,390 kWh.
+12.96 billion kWhof electric energy per year.
+Per capita this is an average of 1,329 kWh.

-Tajikistan could provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 17 bn kWh, which is 131% of the countries own usage.
-Despite this, Tajikistan is trading energy with foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Tajikistan could be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 17 bn kWh, which is 131 percent of the country's own usage.
+Despite this, Tajikistan trades energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Tajikistan